unixyhuang/unixyhuang.github.io/_pages/about.md

 ### 🤓 Research Interests
 My current research interests include but are not limited to:
-- AI for IoT Systems
+- AI for Computing Systems
 - Mobile AI Service
+- Security & Privacy
 - Human-Centric Computing
-- Security & Privacy

 ### 📧 Contacts
 If you are willing to share some interesting thoughts about life and research, please feel free to contact me: